Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Appendix -- Memory Mechanisms

 \section{Appendix -- Memory Mechanisms}

 In RL, memory has several meanings, each of which is related to a specific class of different tasks.
 To solve these tasks, the authors use various memory mechanisms.
-The most prevalent approach to incorporating memory into an agent is through the use of Recurrent Neural Networks (RNNs)~\citep{rnn}, which are capable of handling sequential dependencies by maintaining a hidden state that captures information about previous time steps~\citep{rpg,drqn,darqn,rl2,rdpg,varibad}.
-Another popular way to implement memory is to use Transformers~\citep{vaswani2017attention}, which use self-attention mechanisms to capture dependencies inside the context window~\citep{parisotto2020stabilizing,hcam,esslinger2022dtqn,trmrl,ada2023,pramanik2023recurrent,robine2023transformerbased,ni2023when,amago2024,htrmrl}.
-State-space models (SSMs)~\citep{gu2021efficiently,s5,gu2023mamba} combine the strengths of RNNs and Transformers and can also serve to implement memory through preservation of system state~\citep{rssm,s5metarl,kalmamba,r2i}.
-Temporal convolutions may be regarded as an effective memory mechanism, whereby information is stored implicitly through the application of learnable filters across the time axis~\citep{a3ctconv,snail}.
+The most prevalent approach to incorporating memory into an agent is through the use of Recurrent Neural Networks (RNNs)~\citep{rnn}, which are capable of handling sequential dependencies by maintaining a hidden state that captures information about previous time steps~\citep{rpg,drqn,darqn,rl2,rdpg,varibad} (pure LTM, according to our taxonomy).
+Another popular way to implement memory is to use Transformers~\citep{vaswani2017attention}, which use self-attention mechanisms to capture dependencies inside the context window~\citep{parisotto2020stabilizing,hcam,esslinger2022dtqn,trmrl,ada2023,pramanik2023recurrent,robine2023transformerbased,ni2023when,amago2024,htrmrl} (STM in case of classical transformers without additional memory mechanisms or LTM if we use recurrent memory, activation caching, etc.).
+State-space models (SSMs)~\citep{gu2021efficiently,s5,gu2023mamba} combine the strengths of RNNs and Transformers and can also serve to implement memory through preservation of system state~\citep{rssm,s5metarl,kalmamba,r2i} (LTM, according to our taxonomy).
+Temporal convolutions may be regarded as an effective memory mechanism, whereby information is stored implicitly through the application of learnable filters across the time axis~\citep{a3ctconv,snail} (STM, since memory is represented as a fixed-size temporal convolution, analogous to an attention window).
 A world model~\citep{ha2018recurrentworldmodelsfacilitate} which builds an internal environment representation can also be considered as a form of memory.
 One method for organizing this internal representation is through the use of a graph, where nodes represent observations within the environment and edges represent actions~\citep{gcm,vmg,gbmr}.

 A distinct natural realization of memory is the utilization of an external memory buffer, which enables the agent to retrieve pertinent information.
 This approach can be classified into two categories: read-only (writeless)~\citep{memnns,hcam,r2a2022,rate2024} and read/write access~\citep{dnc,rl_nmt,neural_map}.